« Previous Page

 trimester will not cause any problems, such as a

 miscarriage.
-The fetus will not be harmed during sex, because it floats in amniotic fluid that acts as a cushion.
+Sex won't harm the developing baby (fetus).
+The fetus floats in amniotic fluid that acts as a cushion.

 Your interest in sex may

-change throughout your pregnancy.
-For example, nausea and fatigue in the first
+change during your pregnancy.
+For example, you may have nausea and fatigue in the first

 the second or third trimesters will not usually cause any problems.
-Later in
+Late in

 pregnancy, you may find sex most comfortable when you lie on your side.
 Also,

-orgasm close to your delivery date may start uterine contractions.
+orgasm close to your due date may start uterine contractions.

 it can cause serious problems for you and the fetus.
 If you are or may be

-pregnant and are considering having sexual intercourse with a new partner or a
+pregnant and are thinking about having sex with a new partner or a

-partner who may be infected with an STI, use condoms to protect yourself and
+partner who may be infected with an STI, use condoms.
+They can help protect you and

 Current as of: